 How to Make Your Awards Night, Gala Dinner or Black-Tie Event Feel Like a Big Deal

 Champagne.
 A red carpet.
 An evening that sparkles.
-If you're organising an awards night, corporate event or gala dinner in the South West, chances are you want it to feel like more than just another function.
+If you’re organising an event, chances are you want it to feel like more than just another function.
 You want glamour, atmosphere - a sense that something special is happening.

 Whether it’s a corporate celebration, charity fundraiser, or community gala, making it memorable comes down to a handful of smart choices.
 From the venue to the dinner menu, from timings to entertainment, every detail comes together to shape a lasting impression.